florentortiz/obsidian-vault/README.md

 ```

 ## 🏷️ Tagging System
-Check `99 - Meta/Organization/How to classify notes with tags.md` for a complete list
+Check [the tag guide](99 - Meta/System/How to classify notes with tags.md) for a complete list

 ### 1. Type Tags
 Identify the nature of the note: